opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ## workload-path

-Can be either a directory that contains a `workload.json` file or a `.json` file with an arbitrary name that contains a track specification. `--workload-path` and `--workload-repository` as well as `--workload` are mutually exclusive.
+Can be either a directory that contains a `workload.json` file or a `.json` file with an arbitrary name that contains a workload specification. `--workload-path` and `--workload-repository` as well as `--workload` are mutually exclusive.

 ## workload-repository